 INGESTION: If this product is swallowed, CALL PHYSICIAN OR POISON CONTROL CENTER FOR MOST CURRENT INFORMATION.
 If professional advice is not available, do not induce vomiting.
-Have victim rinse mouth with water if conscious.
+Have victim rinse mouth with water or drink several cupfuls of water, if conscious.
 Never induce vomiting or give a diluent (e.g., water) to someone who is unconscious, having convulsions, or unable to swallow.
-If vomiting occurs, lean patient forward or place on left side (head-down position if possible) to maintain an open airway and prevent aspiration.
+If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain an open airway and prevent aspiration.

-MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Preexisting dermatitis or other skin disorders may be aggravated by exposure to this product.
+MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Preexisting respiratory problems, dermatitis, other skin disorders, and central nervous disorders may be aggravated by exposure to this product.